contentful/slash-developers/docs/concepts/links.md

 When using links you benefit from many great features:

 - Relationships are clearly defined and validated by special Content Type Fields
 - Entry Links can be validated by Content Type.
 E.g.: Only allow Menu Items for `fields.menuItems`.
 - Asset Links can be validated by File Type.
 E.g.: Only allow Images for `fields.photo`.

-- The CDA is highly optimized for Links:
-A _single_ HTTP request let's you retrieve an entire web of linked Resources:
-A restaurant with its menu, all menu items  and all of their attachments - everything in the example above.
+A _single_ HTTP request lets you retrieve an entire web of linked Resources, such as a restaurant with its menu, all menu items and all of their attachments - everything in the example above.

 A mobile app could immediately display something, if not everything, after a single request.

-This is very important for mobile apps where latency is a big issue:
-Instead of doing hundreds of requests, do a single request which can also be cached by Contentful's CDN to speed up future requests even more.
+This is very important for mobile apps where latency is a big issue: Instead of doing hundreds of requests, do a single request which can also be cached by Contentful's CDN to speed up future requests even more.

+{: .note}
+**Note:** Because of the caching features describe above, this automated link resolution performed by the API is only available on the [Content Delivery API](/developers/docs/references/content-delivery-api/) and [Content Preview API](/developers/docs/references/content-preview-api/).

 ## Linked Entries